KDScheuer/Tally/ReadMe.md

 ## API Reference

 ### `GET /`
-Landing page — UI with endpoint reference and usage examples.
+Landing page with endpoint reference and usage examples.

 ### `GET /health`
 Liveness check.
 Returns `{"status":"ok"}` with a `200`.
 Suitable for Docker health checks and load balancer probes.